 (1) Church Council meets as and when necessary, but at least four times per annum.
 A meeting must be convened if at least five members demand such a meeting.

-(2) The Chairman determines time and place of the meeting, inasmuch as it has not been determined by Church Council, and convenes the meeting.
+(2) The chair determines time and place of the meeting, inasmuch as it has not been determined by Church Council, and convenes the meeting.

-(3) The Bishop or his Deputy chairs the meetings of Church Council.
+(3) The Bishop or his deputy, chairs the meetings of Church Council.
 If neither of them is able to do so the President of Church Synod shall take the chair.

-(4) The Chairman prepares the provisional agenda, taking into account decisions of Church Council and proposals of its members.
+(4) The chair prepares the provisional agenda, taking into account decisions of Church Council and proposals of its members.

 (5) A notice of meetings shall contain the provisional agenda and possible submissions.